Xanxi-Amiga/XACP-ZZ9000/applications/ZZTeapot/README.md

 ## Demo video

-The video below shows ZZTeapot Hello running on real Amiga hardware with a ZZ9000.
+The video below shows ZZTeapot running on real Amiga hardware with a ZZ9000.

 [Watch the ZZTeapot demo on YouTube](https://youtu.be/GSLhxQDLhEI)